 Johannesburg, also known as Jozi, Joburg, Egoli or City of Gold, was founded in 1886 due to the discovery of gold.
 It is currently the most visited city of the African continent, and for a reason.
-It has a very rich history and a diverse cultural scene.
-There are plenty of things to do in Johannesburg to keep you busy for a while.
+Johannesburg has a very rich history and a diverse cultural scene.
+There are plenty of interesting things to do in Johannesburg to keep you busy for a while.
 Did you know that Johannesburg is home to the largest man-made “urban” forest and has the largest “dry port” in the world?
 I have spent a lot of time in Joburg and while writing the previous article ‘interesting facts about Johannesburg‘, I was pleasantly surprised to still discover many fascinating things about this city.

 Interesting things to do in Johannesburg

 Visit the Apartheid museum